dspreader/dspreader.github.io/_bluetoothconnect/bluetoothconnect.md

 ## 1.scan:

-<font face="STCAIYUN">TheBTDeviceFinder have implemented the method of scanning the bluetooth, controller need comply with the BluetoothDelegate2Mode protocol,in this function,create a instance of BTDeviceFinder,to detect the state of bluetooth,Call scanning method.</font>
+<font color=#00ffff size=100 face="STCAIYUN">TheBTDeviceFinder have implemented the method of scanning the bluetooth, controller need comply with the BluetoothDelegate2Mode protocol,in this function,create a instance of BTDeviceFinder,to detect the state of bluetooth,Call scanning method.</font>
-<font color=#00ffff size=100></font>

 ```objc
 -(void)scanBluetooth{